-We have applied to the NASDAQ Global Market for the quotation of our common stock under the trading symbol MBLX.
+Our common stock has been approved for quotation on the NASDAQ Global Market under the trading symbol MBLX.

 Transfer Agent and Registrar

 Upon completion of this offering, the transfer agent and registrar for our common stock will be American Stock Transfer & Trust Company.